juped/git-lint-branch/README.md

 ## In The Works

-We have several more linters in the oven, including ones that **detect backward merges**, **complain if source code is edited without the tests being accordingly modified** and **detect commits that should perhaps be squashed but aren't**.
+We have several more linters in the oven, including ones that **complain if source code is edited without the tests being accordingly modified** and **detect commits that should perhaps be squashed but aren't**.

 ## Your Project, To Your Liking